 As you can see, there aren't many differentiating features for the XS line versus the XR, so for many, it is likely going to boil down to the size of the devices.
 The iPhone XS offers all of the new features in the most compact body, so if you want to use your device one-handed, this is probably your only option in the 2018 lineup.
 The XS Max, on the other hand, offers all of the latest features with an enormous screen.
 For those who feel more productive on a big screen, this is the clear winner.

 iPhone's upgrade program

-If you still want to upgrade to a 2017 iPhone, consider joining Apple's iPhone upgrade program.
-The phone upgrade program allows members to get a new iPhone every year, on any approved carrier, for a flat monthly rate (it starts at $34.50 per month).
+If you still want to upgrade to a 2018 iPhone, consider joining Apple's iPhone Upgrade Program.
+The program allows members to get a new iPhone every year, on any approved carrier, for a flat monthly rate (starting at $34.50 per month).
 This fee is only for the phone, not the service.

 Apple notes that availability for the newest iPhones is on a first-come, first-served basis during the preorder process.
-If you're already a member, and you're not sure if you're eligible for an upgrade, you can find out here.
+If you're already a member and not sure if you're eligible for an upgrade, you can find out here.

 All the new 2018 iPhones look like solid phones, but whether there have been enough upgrades to justify the expense will depend on your needs and what device you are coming from.
 For less money and nearly the same functionality, you can purchase an iPhone 8 or iPhone 8 Plus, and starting at less than half the cost of the new top-end iPhones, the iPhone 7 or iPhone 7 Plus are still solid choices.